 Always have assistance in stores– One of the most frustrating things, when I am shopping, is when I can’t reach something and there is no assistance!
 You have signs everywhere saying that you do have assistance but how come I can’t find anybody?
 I understand you cannot make your business one hundred percent accessible for all disabilities and no one is asking you to but what we do ask is you have someone available when we need assistance.
 Disabled people shouldn’t have to hunt down employees they should be easy to find and readily available.
 I have gone on many shopping trips and couldn’t reach something and had to forget it because I ran out of time which is sad because more often than not the merchandise I needed help getting I really wanted!
 Your disabled customers are just as important as your abled customers but sometimes disabled people don’t feel that way.
 You can simply change that by making them as much as a priority and assisting them when needed!

 They’re so much the world could do to become more accessible I could not possibly put in all in one post.
-Changes need to made in order to make the world more accessible and I don’t see any changes being made anytime soon but the point is this unless we start listening to disabled people things will never change!
-Everything will always be frustrating to disabled people to some extent and the world will always be inaccessible.
+Changes need to made in order to make the world more accessible and I don’t see any being made and they won’t change unless we decide to start listening to disabled people and stop using the government as your standard.
+Everyone can learn someone new about disability (even disabled people) and until we reach out to people with these conditions and come to terms with that there will always be something inaccessible about your business.
+All disabilities are different and everyone has different standards as to what they consider accessibility and as soon as we stop treating it as a one size fits all approach and start designing these buildings according to what disabled people consider accessible it will be a true breakthrough!
+Everything will always be frustrating to disabled people to some extent as long as we continue to listen to the government’s standards so stop listening to them and do what you think makes sense and if you are unsure consult a disabled person to help make your business more accessible.
 Disabled people run businesses, blogs, and Youtube channels so you have all the information you will need to learn about accessibility at your fingertips.
-You just have to seek this information out and be willing to learn..
-All disabilities are different and everyone has different standards as far as accessibility goes and we need to stop designing buildings according to ADA’s standards and treating disability as a one size fits all.
-You can’t treat every disability as one because they are all so different!
+You just have to seek this information out and be willing to learn.
 How do you think the world can be more accessible?
 Please leave your thoughts in the comments below